MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 03 - Latches, Flip-flops, and Registers/README.md

   <img src="Photos/part3lut.png" style="width: 49%; height: 300px;" title="LUT Diagram" /> <img src="Photos/part3gate.png" style="width: 49%; height: 300px;" title="Logic Gates Circuit"/>
 </p>

+In the two diagrams provided, we can observe both the gate-level and LUT-level designs of a D latch and two D flip-flops.
+In the `gate-level design`, you see the D latch (`Qa$latch`) at the top, which holds data when the `Latch_Enable` signal is active.
+This latch is sensitive to the level of the clock signal (`Clk`).
+The two D flip-flops (`Qb~reg0` and `Qc~reg0`), on the other hand, are edge-triggered.
+One is positive edge-triggered (marked by a triangle on the clock input), and the other is negative edge-triggered (indicated by the bubble before the triangle).
+These flip-flops store the input (`D`) on the respective clock edge and transfer it to the outputs (`Qb` and `Qc`).
+The synchronous clear (`SCLR`) input for both flip-flops is deactivated (set to `1'h0`), meaning it does not affect the operation here.

+In the `LUT-level design`, the same components are represented through logic cells.
+The latch (`Qa$latch`) stores and outputs data based on the `Clk~input` signal, and the flip-flops (`Qb~reg0` and `Qc~reg0`) continue to store data on their respective clock edges (positive or negative), behaving similarly to the gate-level design.
+The outputs (`Qa`, `Qb`, and `Qc`) reflect the data stored within each component after the relevant clocking or latching event.
+Both designs serve the same function, but the gate-level diagram shows individual logic gates, while the LUT-level diagram focuses on programmable logic components.

 </details>